ryoppippi/pr.ryoppippi.com/README.md

 		domain: `https://pr.ryoppippi.com`, // The hostname of your site
 		repo: 'https://github.com/ryoppippi/pr.ryoppippi.com', // GitHub repository name ( will be the link of octocat icon 🐱 )
 		username: 'ryoppippi', // GitHub username
-	},
+		includeYourOwnPRs: 'true', // Include your own PRs 'true' or 'false' },
 	// ...
 };